Chapter 20: Plans

 “I insist.”
 Albirt looped the waterskin over the knight’s shoulder.
 “Pretend it’s wine.
 Safe travels, sir.”

-The knight nodded and hobbled toward town.
+The knight nodded and limped toward town.

 The City of Farr

-He stifled a groan as he struggled up the stairs to the daikon’s room.
+He stifled a groan as he struggled up the stairs.
 He knocked, but no one answered.
-He could not wait.
-If he stopped moving, he’d collapse.
-So, he entered and gathered his things.

 “Wear that?
 I’ll swim in it.”